Bush2021/chrome_plus/README.md

 Built and released automatically using GitHub Actions.
 Download link: https://github.com/Bush2021/chrome_plus/actions or https://github.com/Bush2021/chrome_plus/releases/.

 # Installation
-Place the DLL together with chrome.exe
+Place version.dll in the same directory as chrome.exe.

 # Compatibility
 * All browsers based on the latest stable branches of Chromium are theoretically supported.